chrishodgson/react-youtube-search/README.md

 ## YouTube API Key

-A default YouTube API key is setup fro this project.
+A default YouTube API key is setup for this project.
 This can be changed by editing the `API_KEY` in `src/index.js`.
 You can register your own api key at the Google Cloud Platform Console `https://console.cloud.google.com/`